 Cutting Edge Communications are brief, original reports of significant advances that merit accelerated processing and publication.
 Authors should submit their papers to the Editor-in-Chief, along with a letter outlining the reasons that the work is thought to fall within this category.
 If the editor agrees that the manuscript potentially provides valuable new information that clearly merits rapid dissemination, processing will be expedited.
 Otherwise, the manuscript will be processed as a regular submission.

-Letters to the Editor(s) are welcomed, but with a 500 word limit and no more than one (1) table OR figure, and with a maximum of four (4) references.
+Letters to the Editor: Letters to the Editor(s) are welcomed, but with a 500 word limit and no more than one (1) table OR figure, and with a maximum of four (4) references.

 Liebert Instant Online (LION)